Navien Water Heater Maintenance Guide

 Step-by-Step DIY Guide

-Step 3: Clean the Inlet Water Filter / Strainer
+Step 3: Clean the Cold-Water Inlet Filter

 Step 4: Flush and Descale the Heat Exchanger